 For further advice for homeowners interested in learning more about listing and selling, visit the Canadian Real Estate Association's (CREA) website.
 The National Association of Realtors (NAR) in the United States may offer related advice for consumers.

-If you're interested in learning more about selling your own property - including privately - check out my book The Happy Agent.
+If you're interested in learning more about selling your own property - including privately - check out Ross' book The Happy Agent.
 Learn how to effectively prepare your home for market, how to advertise, how to handle showings and open houses like a pro, how to successfully negotiate an offer, and when it's time to throw in the towel and hire a professional.

 When you consider the huge savings in